La stagione natalizia

 Here are the key dates in a season of celebrations:

-*December 6: La festa di San Nicola, patron saint of shepherds and of Bari--and the inspiration for the American "Santa Claus."
+*December 6: La festa di San Nicola, patron saint of shepherds and of Bari--and the inspiration for the modern-day "Santa Claus."

 *December 8: La festa dell'Immacolata, the feast of the Immaculate Conception, a Catholic holy day honoring Mary, the virgin mother of Jesus.
 In Rome the Pope comes to the Piazza di Spagna to drop a garland of flowers around the statue of the Madonna.
 (Since she stands atop a high column, firemen on ladders do the actual placement.)